yaron2/azure-kube-cli/README.md

 ### migrate an ACS cluster to AKS

-`az kube copy-volumes --source-acs-name=myacs --target-aks-name=myaks`
+`az kube copy-volumes --source-acs-name=myacs --target-aks-name=myaks --acs-resourcegroup=rg1 --aks-resourcegroup=rg2`

 ### migrate and use your own source and target kubeconfigs